The word that is used most often to describe Spaniels’ temperament is happy. Who doesn’t want a happy dog!

 The American Water Spaniel has a thick, two-layer waterproof coat needed for hunting in the Great Lakes region’s cold climate and waters.
 Their coat will need to be brushed regularly to remove loose hair.
 Their coat is a curly or wavy shade of brown or liver (color).
 Before you take out your liver to see what color it is, let’s say it’s a brown shade.

 If you like the liver color, this dog will fit your color taste.
-The Boykin Spaniel is a friendly, affectionate, and easy to train hunting dog that like home life and being near a lake.
+The Boykin Spaniel is a friendly, affectionate, and easy-to-train hunting dog who likes home life and near a lake.
 Its medium size means it’s not too fragile for play and not too big to be a threat.